OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Identify that all calls to getInstance use default `provider` of security services by not specifying it (it means AndroidOpenSSL aka Conscrypt). `Provider` can only be specified in `KeyStore` related code (in that situation `KeyStore` should be provided as `provider`).
 If other `provider` is specified it should be verified according to situation and business case (i.e. Android API version), and `provider` should be examined against potential vulnerabilities.

 Ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
 Look at [insecure and deprecated algorithms](0x04g-Testing-Cryptography.md#identifying-insecure-and/or-deprecated-cryptographic-algorithms) and [common configuration issues](0x04g-Testing-Cryptography.md#common-configuration-issues).

-Check also the [list of common cryptographic configuration issues](0x04g-Testing-Cryptography.md#common-configuration-issues) and the [list of insecure and/or deprecated cryptographic algorithms](0x04g-Testing-Cryptography/#identifying-insecure-andor-deprecated-cryptographic-algorithms).

 ### Dynamic Analysis